wp-plugins/flexytalk-widget/readme.txt

 == Description ==
 Impress your website visitors and convert them into loyal customers.[FlexyTalk](http://www.flexytalk.com)  integrates with your current IM app and mobile phone.
 No software downloads nor complicated chat dashboards.

+* ** New!
+16/01/2012 GRAVATAR Integration:** Let the visitors know who they are chatting with.
+Display your picture, current location and a brief text about you.
+Fill you profile at  <http://www.gravatar.com>

-* **New!
-FACEBOOK Integration:** You are a few clicks away from bringing our live chat solution to your FACEBOOK fan page.
+* ** New!
+05/01/2012 FACEBOOK Integration:** You are a few clicks away from bringing our live chat solution to your FACEBOOK fan page.
 Maximize Facebook's potential for new sales and leads.

 * Once you install the plugin on your site, you're automatically given our **FREE FOR EVER** ad-free account.
 There's no limit on the number of chats you can answer and the account never expires.